RPetitpierre/Generic_Semantic_Segmentation_of_Historical_Maps/README.md

 Keywords: *historical map processing, neural networks, semantic segmentation, figuration, topology*

-# Description of the code
+# Description of the code structure
-> Note: This repository is still under construction, some files may therefore still miss
-### Operationalization of the figuration
- - **OperationalizeFiguration.ipynb**: This Jupyter notebook allows to compute the κ-coefficient, which describes the figurative diversity of a corpus of maps.
+ - **OperationalizeFiguration.ipynb**: This Jupyter notebook allows to compute the κ-coefficient, which describes the figurative diversity of a corpus of maps
- - **tsneProjection.ipynb**: This Jupyter notebook allows to reproduce the t-SNE projection of the descriptive features of the figuration.
+ - **tsneProjection.ipynb**: This Jupyter notebook allows to reproduce the t-SNE projection of the descriptive features of the figuration

-### Experiments
- - **PhaseOutVisualChar.ipynb**: This Jupyter notebook allows to reproduce the pre-processing for the experiment on the importance of graphical cues for learning.
+ - **textureRemoval.ipynb**: This notebook allows to pre-process the image patches, for the experiment on the importance of graphical cues for learning
+ - **utils/descriptors.py**: This script contains the functions needed to calculate the figurative features and therefore run the notebooks
+ - **export**: This folder contains the pre-computed features for the two datasets (Paris and World) and the 3 comparison datasets (Napoleonic cadastre, ICDAR2021, and USGS)

 ### Utils
  - This folder contains some custom Python functions used in the above notebooks.